 Thomas Elder Markets analyst Matt Dalgleish said a one-third reduction in production would be of a similar magnitude to the fall to that in the US, in April, although the impact there was more widespread.

 "US cattle sector dropped production by about that amount in April and resulted in a 20 per cent fall in finished cattle prices and a 100pc rise in beef cut out prices at the wholesale level," Mr Dalgleish said.

 "But I don't think it will be extreme as that for Victoria, in terms of price impact, as there are still abattoirs operating in other states that can pick up the slack.

-He said he felt is was neccessary, to get on top of the spread of coronavirus.
+He said he felt the government's actions were neccessary, to get on top of the spread of coronavirus.

 "At least it's during winter," he said.

-And the Australasian Meat Industries Employees Union has confirmed JBS is shipping cattle, to its Longford plant, Tasmania, for processing.
+And the Australasian Meat Industries Employees Union has confirmed JBS was shipping cattle, to its Longford plant, Tasmania, for processing.

-The AMIEU's Tasmanian state secretary Andrew Foden said JBS had started bringing cattle to Longford, when its Brooklyn plant closed.
+The AMIEU's Tasmanian state secretary Andrew Foden said JBS had started bringing cattle to Longford, when its Brooklyn plant closed the first time.

 JBS is also moving Victorian cattle to Scone, NSW, and SA for processing.